Stretches shoulders, spine and hamstrings

 More yoga poses to discover

-Marichi’s i (Marichyasana I in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and seated categories.
-This asana targets hamstrings and shoulders and spine and also involves lower back and middle back / lats and neck & upper traps muscles.
-Marichi’s i stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Marichi’s I (Marichyasana I in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and seated categories.
+This asana targets hamstrings, shoulders and spine, and also involves lower back, middle back / lats and neck & upper traps muscles.
+Marichi’s i activates pancreas and adrenals; stretches shoulders, spine and hamstrings and also calms nervous system.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.